 SEO and analytics company Moz has a great post and illustration that explains this practice.
 So whenever you use your blog to link to other content on your site, make sure that the first reference point includes the best keywords.

 You also want to ensure you're linking to the right pages.
-Instead of dispersing your links and anchor text to a number of different pages, It may be better to point all of your traffic and internal links to a page that is already ranking so you can further advance its SEO weight.
+Instead of dispersing your links and anchor text to a number of different pages, It may be better to point all of your traffic and internal links to a pillar page that is already ranking so you can further advance its SEO weight.
+You can learn more about this strategy in our SEO training.

 (Tip for HubSpot Users: If you use HubSpot to blog, you'll see a real-time update of how many important keywords you've included in your post.
 Clicking on one of those keywords will show a listing of pages on your site that already rank for it.
 This means you can use your anchor text to drive traffic and hopefully improve where your rank in search results.)